Emergency crews scrambled to three-vehicle Shrewsbury crash at rush hour

-Paramedics, police and firefighters scrambled to three-vehicle Shrewsbury crash at rush hour
+Man and woman taken to hospital after three-vehicle Shrewsbury crash at rush hour

-Police, paramedics and firefighters rushed to a three-vehicle crash on a busy main road in Shrewsbury at rush hour.
+A man and a woman were taken to hospital after a three-vehicle crash on a busy main road in Shrewsbury at rush hour.

 A Shropshire Fire and Rescue Service spokesman said: “At 4.13pm SFRS Fire Control received a call reporting that a road traffic collision had taken place in Shrewsbury.